openstack/ceilometer/doc/source/architecture.rst

    This is a representation of how the collectors and agents gather data from multiple sources.

-In a perfect world, each and every project that you want to instrument should send events on the Oslo bus about anything that could be of interest to you.
-Unfortunately, not all projects have implemented this and you will often need to instrument other tools which may not use the same bus as OpenStack has defined.
 The Ceilometer project created 2 methods to collect data:

 1. :term:`Bus listener agent` which takes events generated on the notification bus and transforms them into Ceilometer samples.
-This is the preferred method of data collection.
+This is **the preferred method** of data collection.
 If you are working on some OpenStack related project and are using the Oslo library, you are kindly invited to come and talk to one of the project members to learn how you could quickly add instrumentation for your project.
 2. :term:`Polling agents`, which is the less preferred method, will poll some API or other tool to collect information at a regular interval.
-   Where the option exists to gather the same data by consuming notifications, then the polling approach is less preferred due to the load it can impose on the API services.
+   The polling approach is less preferred due to the load it can impose on the API services.

 The first method is supported by the ceilometer-notification agent, which monitors the message queues for notifications.
-Polling agents can be configured either to poll local hypervisor or remote APIs (public REST APIs exposed by services and host-level SNMP/IPMI daemons).
+Polling agents can be configured either to poll the local hypervisor or remote APIs (public REST APIs exposed by services and host-level SNMP/IPMI daemons).

 Notification Agents: Listening for data